jvoisin/snuffleupagus/doc/source/config.rst

  * `more <features.html#remote-code-execution-via-file-upload>`__

-``upload_validation`` will call a given script upon a file upload, with the path to the file being uploaded as argument, and various information about it in the environment:
+``upload_validation`` will call a given script upon a file upload, with the path to the file being uploaded as argument and various information about it in the environment:

 * ``SP_FILENAME``: the name of the uploaded file
 * ``SP_FILESIZE``: the size of the file being uploaded